duongphuhiep/blog1/content/posts/how-did-i-build-this-blog/index.md

 ## Deployment

-Each time I push something to my [Blog codes sources](https://github.com/duongphuhiep/blog1) (eg. make changes in contents or theme), then it will be automaticly re-built and re-deploy to [my github page](https://github.com/duongphuhiep/duongphuhiep.github.io)
+Each time I push something to my [Blog codes sources](https://github.com/duongphuhiep/blog1) (eg. make changes in contents or theme), then it will be automatically re-built and re-deploy to [my github page](https://github.com/duongphuhiep/duongphuhiep.github.io)

 Here how I used [travis](https://travis-ci.org/) to make this magic happened.